samratpro/seospider/README.md

 ## 🤝 Support

-If you encounter a bug or have a feature request, please open an Issue in this repository.
+Found a bug or have a feature request?

+Please open an **Issue** in this repository.

 ---

 ## 📄 License

-This repository contains release files only.
+SEO Spider is **freeware**.

+You are welcome to download and use the software free of charge.

-The software is proprietary and copyrighted by SEOFORVA.
-Redistribution, modification, or reverse engineering is prohibited without written permission.
+The source code is **not publicly available**, and this project is **not open source**.
+Redistribution, modification, reverse engineering, or commercial resale is prohibited without prior written permission from SEOFORVA.

 © SEOFORVA.
 All Rights Reserved.